Bots for Life

 Houston, Texas Field Trip

 Grade 9-12 students from the Tech High School Robotics Club in St. Cloud, Minnesota developed a campaign to help promote the benefits of robots on Earth.
 This website is the heart of their efforts.
-The club was established in 2015 and includes 32 amazing students, three passionate advisors, and eight caring sponsors who make up six VEX robotics teams named Tigris ex Machina (98377A-F).
+The club was established in 2015 and includes 36 amazing students, four passionate advisors, and eight caring sponsors who make up six VEX robotics teams named Tigris ex Machina (98377A-G).
 The teams currently compete at the State Level, National Level, and hopefully World Level in the near future.

 This team is special because they grow together as one no matter how different they are from each other.
 The team is made up of students of different genders, races, economic status, and grade-levels, who were born in different countries, speak different languages, hold different religious beliefs, and are challenged by different learning disabilities.
 This team is special because they celebrate these differences and grow together as one.